KuroKienDinh/KuroKienDinh/README.md

 ###

-<p align="left">I'm Kuro Kien from Vietnam<br><br>- 🔭 I work as an AI Engineer and also take on freelance projects<br>- ⚡ In my free time, I enjoy researching and developing innovative personal projects.</p>
+<p align="left">I'm Kuro Kien from Vietnam<br><br>- 🔭 I work as an AI Engineer 5+ years and also take on freelance projects<br>- ⚡ In my free time, I enjoy researching and developing innovative personal projects.</p>

 ###